This is my current approach on how to setup Kubernetes for labing purposes.

 cucumber

-(got the irony?) - Add a ssh-key to the project and mark it as the default key
+(got the irony?) - Add a cost alert to the project

 Infrastructure